MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: Experiment

-\textbf{Runtime Performance Overhead.} \hyperref[fig:tpot_cdf]{Figure~\ref{fig:tpot_cdf}} presents the cumulative distribution (CDF) of time-per-output-token (TPOT) across two datasets and four models under the Azure LLM trace. {\system} delivers average TPOT comparable to full-precision serving while improving P95 and P99 TPOT tail latency by up to $1.06\times$ and $1.23\times$, respectively.
-These gains are achieved by eliminating request preemption stalls and avoiding KVC swapping or recomputation---two primary sources of long-tail delays.
-The performance mode of {\system} reduces average TPOT by $1.11\times$-$1.17\times$, while the accuracy mode introduces overhead of up to $1.06\times$ as it preserves more full-precision layers and applies stricter thresholds for layer swapping.
-In accuracy mode, this conservative strategy increases memory usage and may lead to occasional queueing delays under load.
-The TPOT gain from {\system} is due to faster inference on quantized layers, and the highly efficient kernels on layer swapping (e.g., $\sim$6 ms for a Llama 2 7B INT4 attention layer).
-These results confirm that {\system} introduces negligible runtime overhead while effectively reducing tail latency.
+\textbf{TPOT Tail Latency.} \hyperref[fig:tpot_cdf]{Figure~\ref{fig:tpot_cdf}} presents the cumulative distribution (CDF) of time-per-output-token (TPOT) across two datasets and four models under the Azure LLM trace. {\system} delivers average TPOT comparable to full-precision serving while improving P95 and P99 tail latency by up to $1.06\times$ and $1.23\times$, respectively.
+These gains arise from eliminating preemption stalls and avoiding KVC swapping or recomputation, the main sources of long-tail delays.
+In performance mode, TPOT decreases by $1.11$-$1.17\times$, whereas accuracy mode adds up to $1.06\times$ overhead due to preserving more FP16 layers and applying stricter layer-swapping thresholds, occasionally causing short queuing under load.
+The improvement results from faster inference on quantized layers and highly efficient swapping kernels, confirming that {\system} introduces negligible runtime overhead while effectively reducing tail latency.

-{\system} supports an optional offline calibration step to pre-compute layer sensitivity scores for more accurate morphing decisions.
-While this process improves accuracy-latency tradeoffs, it is not required for {\system} to function.
-For a model, the calibration is a once-for-all process.
-Given its offline nature and minimal duration, the overhead is negligible and acceptable in practice.
-Details of the calibration procedure and associated cost are provided in the \hyperref[sec:appendix]{Appendix}.